 Supernode Operators enjoy the privilege of defining their own Namespace and creating their own network tokens at no additional costs.
 They have direct access to the blockchain for their applications, and possess special voting rights regarding the technical development of the network.
 Supernodes are the preferred network nodes for harvesting.

 dHealth nodes secure the dHealth Network.
 The nodes are spread out geographically to provide network stability.
 Validator Nodes operate as access nodes (API gateway).
 The primary responsibility of an API gateway is to make the data accessible in a readable format.

-Creating new blocks is called harvesting.
-A Supernode that participates in the block generation process is rewarded with the transaction fees added in the block and the staking reward.
+Supernodes that participate in the block generation process are rewarded with the transaction fees added in the block and the staking reward.
 The probability of an account to harvest a new block is determined by its importance.
 A key determinant of the importance is the DHP balance of the Harvesting Node’s account.
 Any dHealth Network account holding at least 10’000 DHP can delegate its balance for harvesting to improve the Node’s importance.